mboughaba/vim-lessmess/README.md

 ```vim
 let g:enable_lessmess_highlighting = 1
 ```

 To toggle highlighting on hidden characters use command
 ```vim
 ToggleWhitespacesDisplay
 ```

-Using custom mapping in your .vimrc
+Or using custom mapping in your .vimrc
 ```vim
 nn <silent> <Leader>l :ToggleWhitespacesDisplay<CR>
 ```